 SUNY Oneonta’s 2018 College Fed Challenge team, a group of the college’s most talented economics and business economics students, earned an honorable mention award after advancing to the semifinals in the Liberty Street Division of the College Fed Challenge competition on Nov.
 14.

 Only eight teams out of 39 advanced to the semifinals, and Oneonta is tied with Pace University for advancing to the semifinals the most times (six out of 14 years of the competition).
+The students received financial support for the trip to the semifinals from the Caroline '67 and David D'Antonio Student Travel for Excellence Fund.

 Five presenters—Justin Whitney, Amanda McHale, Nicole Lapinski, Meredith Bergman and Alan Wynne— represented the Oneonta team in the preliminary round on Oct.
 24 at the Federal Reserve Bank in New York City.